ROM: A Member Value Framework for Credit Unions

 How ROM Is Calculated

-Each metric is compared to your selected relevent peer credit unions.
+Each metric is compared to your selected relevant peer credit unions.
 Your performance on each measure is converted into a percentile score.
 Scores are then weighted and combined to create a final ROM percentile ranking.

 A score of 100 means your credit union is a leader against your selected peers in returning value to members.
 The higher the score, the more benefit members receive relative to peers.